openappstore/openappstore-client/README.md

 - Install app updates
 - Self update to latest app store (?)
 - Developer tools: Testing install of new apps?

-## TODO Next:
-- List a few apps (hard-coded via API)
-- Install and launch an app when clicked

 ## Potential issues